CreggLab/CreggLab.github.io/index.md

 {% capture text %}

-Dive into our discoveries and see how the brain takes action!
+<center>Dive into our discoveries and see how the brain takes action!</center>

 {%
   include button.html